uwdub/web-dub/_people/template.md

 # For a doctoral student their unit is the name of their department.
 # role:
 #  - doctoral-student
-# position:
+# positions:
 #  - unit: Information School
 #
 # For a master's student their unit is the name of their program.
 #  role:
 #  - masters-student
-#  position:
+#  positions:
 #  - unit: Master of Science in Human Centered Design & Engineering
 #
 ################################################################################
 role:
 - faculty

-position:
+positions:
-- title: Professor
+- title: Associate Professor
 - unit: Computer Science & Engineering

 ################################################################################